List of EastEnders characters introduced in 1995: Felix Kawalski

 The residents all apologise to Felix the next day, and they learn the story behind Felix's collection of butterflies.
 They learn that Felix is a Polish Jew who had been living in Kraków during World War II when Germany invaded and most Jewish residents were placed in Nazi concentration camps.
 Felix's father refused to flee Poland, as he would not leave his precious collection of butterflies behind.
 When the Nazis came to arrest his family, he and his sister hid, but he sneezed, revealing their hiding place.
 His sister was found but Felix escaped with a small box of butterflies.
 He travelled from Poland to England, where he was taken in by his uncle.
 He believed that the rest of his family had perished, and blamed himself for his sister's death.
 He continued to collect butterflies in his father's honour ever since.
 Felix befriends the other senior residents of Walford, Jules Tavernier (Tommy Eytle), Ethel Skinner (Gretchen Franklin), Blossom Jackson (Mona Hammond) and Nellie Ellis (Elizabeth Kelly).
 He and Jules often play chess together in The Queen Victoria pub.
 Felix is left furious during a chess tournament when Jules keels over while asleep, scattering the chess pieces in the process.
 Even though Felix does not know where his family are or even if they are still alive, he has spent his life trying to find them.
 He eventually discovers that his sister has survived and she is living in Israel.
 After making contact with her, he decides to leave Walford to live there with her.
 He later returns for a brief visit in May 1997 to tie up some loose ends.
 On his return, he asks Blossom Jackson to go on holiday to Israel with him, and they depart that month.
 The hint of romance between Felix and Blossom remains just that, and Blossom returns to England.
 When Blossom returns for her great grandson Billie's (Devon Anderson) funeral in October 2010, she reveals she and Felix had reconciled but he had died of an illness five years previously.

+Mervyn Dale

+Mervyn Dale, portrayed by Glen Davies, was a journalist working for Walford Gazette.
+He first appeared on 4 December 1995 and appeared for three episodes.
+Mervyn wrote an article on Arthur Fowler (Bill Treacher) when he was arrested for embezzlement, which suggested that he stole the money to pay for the upkeep of his long-term mistress, Christine Hewitt (Elizabeth Power).
+This was Davies' first of three roles in EastEnders, as he went on to play an unnamed plumber in 2013, and then as Terry Cant, the father of Sonia Fowler (Natalie Cassidy), in 2025.